samayun/head-first-typeScript/2. setup-ts-project-dev/README.md

-## Steps to setup typescript for development
+## Steps to setup typescript project for development

 - setup package.json